louisescher/typed-rest-routes/package/README.md

 ### Advanced Usage

 Since TRR is built on normal server endpoints, the `handler` function you pass to `defineRoute` always has access to the [Astro context](https://docs.astro.build/en/guides/middleware/#the-context-object) as the first parameter.
-If you define a query schema, a type-safe object containing the query parameters as key-value pairs will be passed as the second parameter.
-If you do not define one, the second parameter will be undefined.
-If you define a schema, the third parameter will be the parsed body of the request.
+If you define a schema, the second parameter will be the parsed data from the request.

 #### Custom Errors